casgerritsen/thesis/README.md

 The folder **main_pipeline** contains the key scripts, organized by the following steps:

--*sync_events.py* includes the code used to process the output from Daan’s application.
+-*sync_events.py* includes the code used to process the input files.
 The input is an IDF file with tracking data, and the output is a dataframe containing all actions with their associated features as columns.

 -*actions_to_gamestates.ipynb* implements the left-to-right transformation, labels scoring and conceding actions, and creates the game states.